steinarb/karaf-deb-packaging/README.md

 Since forking https://github.com/DemisR/karaf-deb-packaging I have made the following changes:

 1. Switched from oracle JDK 8, to openjdk 8
-2. Updated to karaf version 4.0.7 (the currently newest stable release)
+2. Updated to karaf version 4.0.7 (the currently newest stable release at the time of forking), later upgraded to karaf 4.1.1 and again upgraded to karaf 4.1.2
 3. Use /var/lib/karaf/data instead of /usr/local/karaf/data
 4. Use package version "-1" instead of "-3" (this is the first 4.0.7 version of the package)
 5. Switched from using the the service wrapper (karaf-wrapper) to plain systemd start using the scripts and config from bin/contrib in the karaf 4.0.7 distro